justyntyrrell/Car_Auction_Price_Prediction/README.md

 | *Partial Dependence Plot* |

 * SHAP values break down an individual prediction to show the impact of each feature.
-* Impact of having a certain value for a given feature compared to if that feature took some baseline value
+* It shows the impact of having a certain value for a given feature compared to if that feature took some baseline value.

 | ![IMG](demo/SHAP.png) |
 |:--:|
 | *SHAP - SHapley Additive exPlanations* |

-* SHAP summary plots show feature importance using permutation importance but also show what is driving it.
+* SHAP summary plots show feature importance using permutation importance but also show how it's important.
 * Each dot has three characteristics:
   * Vertical location shows what feature it is depicting
   * Color shows whether that feature was a high or low value for that row of the dataset